danpersa/tech.zalando.com/posts/2014-12-17-hackweek-video-ask-zalanda.rst

 .. type: text
 .. image: hackweek3-ask-zalanda.jpg

 Customer satisfaction is key to Zalando.
 We're always looking at new ways to improve our service.
-Zalanda is a friendly voice that you can take with you wherever you go.
+This group uses Artificial Intelligence to create Zalanda, a friendly voice which you can take with you wherever you go.

 ..
 TEASER_END

 .. youtube:: SvCK13gxrT8